Outfits and Gear for Hiking and Backpacking in the Fall

 Gaia GPS is helpful for overview maps that provide bad-weather routes and lower altitude routes or even exit routes.

 You can also pre-download maps to your GPS Watches for Hiking & Backpacking.
 Having multiple forms of maps is beneficial should one of more of your devices get wet, stop working, or run out of batteries.
-We recommend the Garmin Instinct 2 or Garmin fenix 7, both of which allow mapping and have long battery life.
+We recommend the Garmin Instinct 2 or Garmin fenix 7, which both allow mapping and have long battery life.
+If you’re willing to spend more, the Garmin epix Pro (Gen 2) hiking watch has the best mapping visibility with an AMOLED display.
+If you prefer a non-Garmin interface, we’ve also enjoyed the mapping capabilities of the Coros Apex 2 watch.

 4. PAPER MAPS AND COMPASS